 Media Queries

-Reading this post, I take you know things like internet(daaah), browser, responsiveness and good music (I can only hope).
+Reading this post, I take it you know things like internet(daaah), browser, responsiveness and good music (I can only hope).
 With that in mind I will continue the story...

 About